ScottArbeit/Grace/README.md

 ### Web UI

-And Grace will ship with a default web UI.
+Shipping a native app doesn't mean that we don't also need a great web UI.

 Sometimes the best way to share information is using a URL.

 CLI + Web UI + GUI... use Grace the way you want to.